Salem numbers and commensurability classes of arithmetic hyperbolic manifolds: Necessary and sufficient criteria

-The applications of results by Bayer-Fluckiger above give us conditions for the existence of isometries in $\Or(q)_{\Ok}$ realizing a desired characteristic polynomial.
+In order to realize $\lambda$, we will need to find an isometry in $\SO(q)_{\Ok}$ whose characteristic polynomial contains $f$ as a factor.
+Any other factor will need to also be monic, symmetric, and have all its roots and Galois conjugates of roots on the unit circle, hence roots of unity.
+The applications of results by Bayer-Fluckiger in the previous section give us conditions for the existence of isometries in $\Or(q)_{\Ok}$ realizing a desired characteristic polynomial.
 The following lemma realizes such isometries in the integer points, up to $k$-equivalence.

 \begin{lemma} Let $T$ be an isometry in $\Or(q)_k$ where $q$ is an admissible quadratic form over $k$.
 Suppose also that its characteristic polynomial $p_T(x)$ has coefficients in the ring of integer $\Ok$.
 Then a conjugate of $T$ is contained in some $\Or(q')_{\Ok}$ where $q'\simeq q$. \end{lemma}